I grew up as Melissa Musen. I loved the sound of it. I knew that our name Musen was Austrian and that our ancestors were from Austria, but from where?

 That afternoon we wandered and shopped in this charming city.
 The kids found some Austrian gifts that included a dress from Gerstner’s, and a famous chocolate shop, Linzbichler.
 Of course it was all gone by the time we got back to the hotel.
 The most incredible thing to do in Graz was to visit the top of Schlossberg and the old clock tower.
 This was the most memorable day in Graz.
 The views from the top and the funicular up and down were truly magical.
 We did visit the City Hall before our next stop to try and find out more about our Musen family and we came up empty handed.
 I could see that my Dad was disappointed, and I told him we would not give up.

 After Graz, we adventured onto Salzburg, the “City of Mozart.”
 Yes, also the home of Sound of Music but home to so much more.
 We took the train and headed straight to The Sacher hotel for breakfast.
 It was like stepping back into time or into an old painting.
+The interior decoration was top notch as was the exterior of the hotel and the surrounding buildings.
+Austrians really aren’t afraid to use deep and strong or dark colors on their walls, or bright yellows either.
+And it worked!
+It made me reflect on the house back home, I was thinking about redecorating with the likes of Quality Calvary house painting or another similar company.
+Did I dare ask to paint the walls with the oranges and reds that the hotel used?
+That was something to think about for another time, for now I was hungry.
 We had coffee and a delicious brunch and then walked across the street to The Mirabell Palace and Gardens, which was an original shooting location for The Sound of Music.
+And it was every bit as breathtaking as a palace should be.
+The gardens were BEAUTIFUL, and the trees definitely look like they’re maintained by people like these Certified Riverside Tree Service Experts – no tree looks that immaculate by itself!
 Following the gardens we went to Hohensalzburg Fortress, which is the biggest preserved castle in Central Europe.
 We took the funicular up and walked around admiring the Alps and the views!
 We also visited the Marionette Museum, which was one of my “favorite things”, and I actually tried to work one of the puppets, it was like being in that famous scene in The Sound of Music.

 We toured as much of Salzburg as we could.
 But to be honest, you could easily sit in a café and have a glass of wine and look out at the Alps all day too.
 We did that at the end of our day.

 For our last night in Vienna we stayed at the Pension Sacher apartments, which is a wonderful alternative when traveling with a family.
 They are located in the heart of Stephansplatz right in the center of Vienna, with full kitchens and views of St. Stephen’s Cathedral.
 They even have a washing machine, which is quite handy when traveling abroad with children.
-On our last evening, we celebrated my baby’s birthday, which topped off the entire trip!
+It’s even handier considering our washing machine back home has been playing up for some time now, it was nice to get some fresh clean clothes.
+I think the next thing I’ll be looking to do when I’m home is search about on the likes of https:www.jack-appliance.com and elsewhere to find some repair quotes.
+Anyway, back to our lovely vacation, on our last evening, we celebrated my baby’s birthday, which topped off the entire trip!
 She got to celebrate for 30 hours since we left Vienna on her birthday and arrived back home to New York City on the same day.
 The captain on Austrian Airlines even wished her a Happy 8th Birthday too.
 Maybe we will get to celebrate her birthday again one day in Austria.
 Maybe we will be able to find our Musen family ancestors one day too.
 But what we do know is that Austria is our greatest family trip thus far and we cannot wait to return to #FeelAustria again.